atet/raspberrypi/README.md

 * This tutorial **requires the Raspberry Pi Zero W** ("wireless") which can be purchased from as little at $5-10 (computer only), you will also need:
    * Cell phone charger (5V) with micro USB
    * MicroSD card (≥8 GB)
+   * NOTE: There exists an older model, Raspberry Pi Zero (without the "W"), that does not include the required WiFi functionality for this tutorial

 ### WiFi Network